-In the summer, we have upto 180 young heifers grazing our grass fields until late September when they return to the herd before calving.
+In the summer, we have up to 180 young heifers grazing our grass fields until late September when they return to the herd before calving.

 I started the campsite in 2010 after we had a lot of people stopping in the farm shop and asking if they could stay on the farm.

-We would look forward to meeting you so why don’t you give us a ring and book a few days at Creswell Barn Farm this year, 2017.
+We would look forward to meeting you so why don’t you give us a ring and book a few days at Creswell Barn Farm this year, 2022.